balajisivaraman/dotfiles_old/README.md

   displays additional Rofi menus or performs some action.

-I can see many more uses for Rofi and think it'll become a mainstay of my workflow in years to come.
+I can see many more uses for Rofi and think it'll become a mainstay of my workflow for years to come.

 # Utility Scripts